Are you looking for ways to protect your website from hackers?

-That’s why WordPress uses security keys, or SALT keys, to protect the login credentials.
-SALTs add extra information to your encrypted info which provides another layer of security to your encrypted data.
+That’s why WordPress uses security keys, or SALT keys, to protect users’ login credentials.
+SALTs are cryptographic tools that add extra information to your info, which provides another layer of security to your encrypted data.

-The security and SALT keys are stored in the wp-config.php file found in the root folder of your WordPress site.
+The security and SALT keys are stored in the wp-config.php file, which is found in the root folder of your WordPress site.
 They look like this:

-You can improve your WordPress security further by automatically changing your SALT keys regularly, such as weekly or monthly.
+You can improve your WordPress security further by automatically changing your WordPress secret keys on a regular basis, such as weekly or monthly.

-You could generate new SALT keys using the WordPress.org secret-key service and then change them manually.
-But this can be time consuming, and isn’t recommended if you don’t have coding experience.
+You could generate new SALT keys using the WordPress.org secret-key service and then change them manually using FTP.
+But, this process can be time-consuming and isn’t recommended if you don’t have coding experience.